sir-ragna/popularity-contest/readme.md

 Which lead me to the questions.
 Which instructions is the most popular?
 How about a top 5?
 What if I could count them all?

+Why does x86 have so many variations in jump instructions?

 ![Data visualisation example](imgs/data-visualisation-example.png)

 ## Building